danvega/reflection-testing/README.md

 ## Employee Class

-- First Name
+### Step One: Create a First Name field

+- firstName
     - access modifier: private
     - type: String
     - getter: getFirstName()
     - setter: setFirstName(String firstName)

-- Last Name
+### Step Two: Create a Last Name field

+- lastName
     - access modifier: private
     - type: String
     - getter: getLastName()
     - setter: getLastName(String lastName)

+### Step Three: Create a constructor

+The constructor should take in firstName and lastName as arguments and set each field.

+### Step Four: Create a new method

 - getFullName()
+    - returns a String
     - should return firstName + " " + lastName